"To create a purposeful educational environment where children of all abilities can learn and thrive"

 The only medicines that can be administered at school are:

-A request to adminster medicines form must be completed before any medicines can be administered within school.
+A request to administer medicines form must be completed before any medicines can be administered within school.

 Please click this link to access a copy of the form

-All medicines should be provided in their original container as dispensed by a pharmacist and include prescriber's intructions for administration.
+All medicines should be provided in their original container as dispensed by a pharmacist and include prescriber's intsructions for administration.

 This should include:

 Any controlled drugs that are unused, expired or no longer clearly labelled will be returned to parents/carers for safe disposal.
-All uncontrolled medication that is unused, expired or no longer clearly labelled is taken to a chemist to be disposed of every half term.
+All uncontrolled medication that is unused, expired or no longer clearly labelled is sent home at the end of every half term.

 All children under 16 should never be given aspirin or ibuprofen unless prescribed by a doctor.